aochagavia/rush-solver/readme.md

 Rush Solver
 ===========

-A solver for a rush-hour-like game.
+A solver for rush-hour-like puzzles.
 You can specify a starting point and obtain the solution with the least amount of vehicle movement.

 Try `cargo run --release`, to see it in action!